macrocosm-os/folding/documentation/api/README.md

 The Organic API can be configured using the following command-line arguments:

 - `--neuron.axon_off`: Disables the axon and Organic API
-- `--neuron.organic_disabled`: Disables only organic scoring
+- `--neuron.organic_enabled`: enables only organic scoring
 - `--neuron.organic_api.port`: Sets the API port (default: 8031)
 - `--organic_whitelist`: List of hotkeys allowed to use the Organic API